Chapter 4 - Rest

 Almost immediately, Sakura began to shiver more and Kakashi found he was getting cold as well.
 So doing the obvious thing, he grabbed the towel from the rack next to the bath and returned to hold it out for her.

-Sakura allowed her him to help her up, his hand tightening on her as it slid around her naked waist while his other hand brought the towel around her.
+Sakura allowed him to help her up, his hand tightening on her as it slid around her naked waist while his other hand brought the towel around her.
 She imagined he believed she was ready to fall over.
 Maybe she was.
 Maybe she could curl back up somewhere and never move again.
-Her limbs ached, body weak, her head was slow and muddled.
+Her limbs ached, body weak, head was slow and muddled.

 "Dry off and I'll be right back," Kakashi instructed.
 Taking his own towel, he wandered over to the dresser and pulled out something black and went back into the bathroom.

 Sakura took a long slow breath as she awkwardly dried herself, finding the air intensely cold.
 When she was satisfied that her body was dry, she rubbed the towel through her hair, squeezed out the water and then wrapped it up.
-She probably should have asked first, but the large bed was so soft looking and warm, she couldn't stop herself from hobbling on her sore feet to the edge and sliding into the crisp cotton sheets.
+She probably should have asked first, but the large bed was so soft and warm looking that she couldn't stop herself from hobbling on her sore feet to the edge and sliding into the crisp cotton sheets.
 The weight of the duvet felt glorious on her limbs and she sunk in, feeling the immediate desire to close her eyes and lose the real world for a while.

 Unsure if it was the right thing to do, Kakashi pulled the covers back, crawled over the edge of the bed and lay down next to Sakura; her glassy green eyes opened up to look at him.